soedinglab/mockinbird/doc/source/getting_started.rst

    Transition frequencies

    Frequencies of the individual transitions.
-The PAR-CLIP specific mutation (here T->C) is significantly higher than any other mutation.
+The PAR-CLIP specific mutation (here T->C) dominates all other mutations.

-The ``FastQC`` reports in ``fastQC_raw`` and ``fastQC_clipped`` can be consulted to obtain a general overview over the sequencing library.
-It is recommended to pay attention to the read quality and the overrepresented sequences.
+The ``FastQC`` reports in ``fastQC_raw`` and ``fastQC_clipped`` can be consulted to obtain a general overview over the quality of the sequencing library.
+It is adviced to pay special attention to the read quality and the overrepresented sequences.

 A quick glance at ``clipped_len_distr.pdf`` will give an overview over the size distribution of the RNA inserts.
 The optimal size distribution depends on the the genome size.
 For yeast we will only map reads of size 20 nt and longer.
-More than 80% of the clipped reads are therefore eligible for mapping.
+Here, more than 80% of the clipped reads are eligible for mapping.

 .. figure:: imgs/clipped_distr.png